No, snoozing 😴 is not for the lazy! 😄

 However, emotions are often the main cause.

-The quality of sleep is affected by my emotional wounds that wish to be healed.
+The quality of sleep is affected by life wounds.

 It is by accepting my memories that I can regain a baby’s sleep.